ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/masahiro331/cve-2022-25927](https://github.com/masahiro331/cve-2022-25927) :  ![starts](https://img.shields.io/github/stars/masahiro331/cve-2022-25927.svg) ![forks](https://img.shields.io/github/forks/masahiro331/cve-2022-25927.svg)

 ## CVE-2022-25869
- All versions of package angular are vulnerable to Cross-site Scripting (XSS) due to insecure page caching in the Internet Explorer browser, which allows interpolation of textarea elements.
+ All versions of the package angular; all versions of the package angularjs.core; all versions of the package angularjs are vulnerable to Cross-site Scripting (XSS) due to insecure page caching in the Internet Explorer browser, which allows interpolation of textarea elements.